openMetaAnalysis/Compression-stockings-to-prevent-post-phlebitic-syndrome/README.md

 A living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention may be effective.
+However, this finding is based on a retrospective subgroup analysis with less than 500 total patients randomized.

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analyses.(1,2) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.
 See [methods](http://openmetaanalysis.github.io/methods.html) for details.